 The City has entered into a number of continuing disclosure agreements in connection with its previously issued bonds, all of which have a 180-day filing deadline.
 As described below, during the last five years, the City has failed on occasion to satisfy the provisions of its continuing disclosure certificates to provide the Annual Report by the stated deadlines in such agreements.
 The Annual Report in such continuing disclosure agreements includes (i) the City's audited financial statements for the most recently ended fiscal year (the "Audited Financial Statements"), and (ii) annual updates to certain tables and financial information from the respective official statements (the "Other Financial Information and Operating Data").
 For fiscal years 2013-2015, the Annual Reports were timely filed.
-The audited financial statements were not available by the required due date for filing the fiscal year 2016 and 2017

-Annual Report; however, Partial Annual Reports were filed along with a "failure to file notice" as required.
+The audited financial statements were not available by the required due date for filing the fiscal year 2016 and 2017 Annual Report; however, Partial Annual Reports were filed along with a "failure to file notice" as required.

 Audited Financial Statements.
 For fiscal year 2012, the Audited Financial Statements were not filed on time.
 In addition, in such instance, the City did not file a "failure to file" notice with EMMA when due.
 A "failure to file" notice related to such late filing was made on November 6, 2014.
 The audited financial statements for fiscal year 2016 were not available by the required due date but the City filed a "failure to file notice" with EMMA on December 27, 2016.
 The audited financials were filed on May 5, 2017.
 The audited financial statements for fiscal year 2017 were not available by the required due date but the City filed a "failure to file notice" with EMMA on December 27, 2017.
+The audited financials were filed on July 24, 2018.

 Other Financial Information and Operating Data.
 For fiscal year 2012, the City did not satisfy its obligation to file Other Financial Information and Operating Data on EMMA for applicable bond issues when due.
 In addition, in each instance, the City did not file a "failure to file" notice with EMMA when due.
 On November 21, 2014, the City filed a notice on EMMA indicating, among other things, that, by way of cross reference, certain official statements relating to the City's bonds satisfied its obligation to file Other Financial Information and Operating Data for such fiscal years.
 Such official statements were not included under the EMMA category for annual financial information and operating data at the time of their filing, but they were so filed on October 28, 2016, at which time the City filed corresponding "failure to file" notices.
 Such official statements were dated September 19, 2012 and posted September 25, 2012 (for fiscal year 2012 data).
-The notice indicates that, at the time of such postings, such official statements contained the most up-to-date Other Financial Information and Operating Data for such fiscal years.
-The audited financial statements were not available by the required due date for filing the fiscal year 2016 Annual Report; however, a Partial Annual Report was filed on December 27, 2016 along with a "failure to file notice" as required.
-The audited financial statements were not available by the required due date for filing the fiscal year 2017 Annual Report; however, a Partial Annual Report was filed on December 27, 2017 along with a "failure to file notice" as required.
+The filed notice dated November 21, 2014 indicates that, at the time of such postings, such official statements contained the most up-to-date Other Financial Information and Operating Data for such fiscal years.
+The audited financial statements were not available by the required due date for filing the fiscal year 2016 Annual Report; however, a Partial Annual Report was filed on December 27, 2016 along with a "failure to file notice" as required and a Complete Annual Report was filed on May 5, 2017.
+The audited financial statements were not available by the required due date for filing the fiscal year 2017 Annual Report; however, a Partial Annual Report was filed on December 27, 2017 along with a "failure to file notice" as required and a Complete Annual Report was filed July 24, 2018.